Call Us!

 Are you looking for financial assistance?

-Sometimes financial assistance is urgent.
+Sometimes, financial assistance is urgent.
 Perhaps your employment insurance ran out, and you need financial support right now.
-Many financial support programs help Canadians across the country in temporary situations month-to-month.
-Others work over a period of several weeks.
-Even more help in long-term situations, like for people with disabilities.
+Many financial support programs help Canadians across the country in temporary situations, month-to-month.
+However, others work over a period of several weeks.
+Even more help with long-term situations, like for people with disabilities.
 Short or long-term, getting the help you need is critical!

 Here is where to look if you need some financial assistance right now.